 1. Focus on First-Party Data

-Companies will need to prioritize the collection and use of their own data, obtained directly from their clients.
+Companies will need to prioritize the collection and use of their own data, obtained directly from their customers.
 This may include

 – Implementation of robust loyalty programs